marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/stack-layout-and-calling-conventions.rst

 .. function:: bool TARGET_MUST_PASS_IN_STACK (const function_arg_info &arg)

   This target hook should return ``true`` if we should not pass :samp:`{arg}` solely in registers.
-The file expr.h defines a definition that is usually appropriate, refer to expr.h for additional documentation.
+The file :samp:`expr.h` defines a definition that is usually appropriate, refer to :samp:`expr.h` for additional documentation.

 .. function:: rtx TARGET_FUNCTION_INCOMING_ARG (cumulative_args_t ca, const function_arg_info &arg)